oscarrenalias/ios-receipt-scanner/AmazonQ.md

 4. Save or share the processed image
 5. Return to the scanner view with the image still visible for further editing

-All functionality remains the same, but with a cleaner, more maintainable codebase with improved user guidance.
+All functionality remains the same, but with a cleaner, more maintainable codebase with improved user guidance and smoother image processing experience.